danielisgr8/wikirace/server/README.md

 # WikiRace Server
-Facilitates WebSocket messages and manages state for WikiRace.
+Facilitates WebSocket messages and manages state for Wikirace.

 ## WebSocket events
 All WebSocket messages, whether sent from server to client or vice-versa, are of the following form: